blue-build/modules/modules/default-flatpaks/README.md

 # `default-flatpaks` module for startingpoint

 The `default-flatpaks` module removes the Fedora Flatpaks remote that comes pre-installed by Fedora, and can be used to install flatpaks from a configurable remote on first boot.
+The Flatpak remote is configured the first time the module is used, and subsequent usages of the module will install flatpaks to the same remote.
+If no Flatpak remote is specified, the module will default to using Flathub.

 Flatpaks can either be installed system-wide or per-user, though per-user flatpaks will be installed for every user on a system.
 Previously-installed flatpaks can also be removed.

-If no Flatpak remote is specified, the module will default to using Flathub.

 The module uses the following scripts to handle flatpak setup: